gtech-mulearn/Top-100-Coders/profile/prajwalpp@mulearn.md

 - Developed a web-based tool named [Num to Whatsapp Chat](https://num-to-whatsapp-chat-prajwalppramod.vercel.app/) where you can open whatsapp chat of entered number without saving the number first.
 - Developed a web-based [Todo App](https://to-do-react-type-script-prajwalppramod.vercel.app/) using React and Typescript.

+---
+  # Top 100 Finalist -  Proof of Work

+### About Me
+> Hello I am Prajwal PP, from team SightSense.
+I am a passionate UI/UX designer and front-end developer.
+> My role was to create a website for SightSense and code the UI design to the front end paage.
+> SightSense is app created by us to help visually impaired people to know about their surroundings.
+They can use their device's camera to click a snapshot of the surrounding which will be sent to OpenAI and Vision API will describe the surrounding.

+#### My Contribution:
+- In the last two days I contributed to the team by making a webpage for the product.
+I used react and tailwind to build the product.
+I made sure the UI of the website looks as close as the UI designed in figma.
+#### Key Contributions:
+- Front-end of the website using ReactJS

+#### Challenges Overcome
+- I faced challenge when the hosted product link was not behaving like the local version of the product link.
+I asked to mentors and they suggested me solutions and also I researched in ChatGPT and other websites to find the solution.
+- The app my team was building was unable to encode the bitmap to base64, which put halt to our application and then we decided to go with only a website instead of coming up with both an android app and a website.
+-

+#### Future Enhancements:
+- Make the UI of the website better and fix the warnings.
+- Use react native to create a native app for android from this website thus bringing back the android app.
+#### Final Thoughts:
+- My work is very important for visually impaired people as they face lot of challenges since vision is one of the most important of the 5 senses.
+With our product visually impaired people can get advantage of technology to live a better life.
+Being a Top 100 would make me more confident in my field and inspire me to go to more hackathons and learn more tech stacks and grow myself and get more experience.
+Top 100 would allowed me to get new contacts and I would collaborate with them to make new projects.
+As a Computer Science Major Student being a Top 100 Coder would help me get more opportunities in my field.